Foster care in the United States: Critical debates

+Monitoring

 Many worry that there is a monitoring problem within the foster care system.
 As of now, foster care services are left to independent organizations, leaving the market accountable for service delivery, policy and program development and implementation.
-“Institutionally, the acceleration in the breadth and depth of the private provision of child welfare services has given rise to the metaphor of the ‘hollow state’, in which command-and-control public bureaucracies are replaced by networks of public and private agencies that share service production and governance responsibilities”.
+"Institutionally, the acceleration in the breadth and depth of the private provision of child welfare services has given rise to the metaphor of the 'hollow state', in which command-and-control public bureaucracies are replaced by networks of public and private agencies that share service production and governance responsibilities".
 On the one hand, the current structure of the child welfare system allows for greater functioning at a community level and allows for more organizational autonomy.
-Their inter-organizational networks enable access to “critical resources and expertise, thereby altering agency service technology and enhancing frontline service capacity”.
+Their inter-organizational networks enable access to "critical resources and expertise, thereby altering agency service technology and enhancing frontline service capacity".
 On the other hand, the system may cause barriers to innovation due to a lack of communication between the government and the private agencies and between the agencies themselves.
-It is difficult for the government to determine the quality of foster care services provided by the various nonprofit agencies due to the individualized nature of service goals and a lack of meaningful performance measures which intern generates “an information asymmetry in which the government is unable to monitor the quality of services provided”.
+It is difficult for the government to determine the quality of foster care services provided by the various nonprofit agencies due to the individualized nature of service goals and a lack of meaningful performance measures which, in turn, generates "an information asymmetry in which the government is unable to monitor the quality of services provided".

+Harms to Child Development

 Some scholars argue that foster care is inherently harmful and should be replaced by non-foster care kinship placement; in this view, foster care often fails at providing the basic needs of safety and stability, and that placing a child in foster care is as harmful as leaving the clients in their original situation.
 Yet, there is also scholarship arguing the opposite side: that there is either no effect or a positive effect on cognitive development and academic achievement with children involved in foster care.
 This view asserts that there are no viable and research-based alternatives, or that the research is difficult to do in kinship placement settings, nor do alternatives include what is considered the necessary government financial support, state-funded services, or court oversight and monitoring.

 Ethical concern surrounds the standards for foster care selection and intervention.
 Currently, Structured Decision Making (SDM) tools are used to determine if a child is in immediate danger.
 The system is called into question on the basis of classification error due to the binary decision point to intervene.
 Advocates for a change in the decision-making process express that there is a need for less restrictive means to ensure child safety.
 The alternate view is that any detriment to child safety is too much.
 This debate is tightly linked to the issue of overrepresented demographics in the foster care system.